jsbots/AutoFish/README.md

 <img src="https://github.com/olesgeras/AutoFish/blob/main/guide_img/good-bad-test3.jpg" width="800">
 </p>

+## Soulbound items auto-confirmation :large_blue_diamond:

+If you want the bot to confirm rare Soulbound items, turn on **Loot all Uncommon and Rare items** option.
+If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **whitelist**. **This feature also doesn't work with any other language except English**.
+As a solution (both if you need AutoLoot on and if your WoW isn't in English) use [AutoLooter](https://www.curseforge.com/wow/addons/autolooter) instead.

 ## Additional info :pushpin:

 - If you play on **Classic/Vanilla** and want to use lures, use a macro that will apply the lures automatically onto your fishpole and assign that macro to Lures Key section: